sozu/py-pyracmon/README.md

 - A module imported from `pyracmon.dialect` package specifying the type of DBMS. `postgresql` and `mysql` are available currently.
 - `Connection` object.
-- An arbitrary module, where *model types* are declared.
+- An arbitrary module where *model types* are declared.

 ```
 import models